-The Sentinel-3 Quality Working Groups (QWG) are advisory groups which support ESA and EUMETSAT on Sentinel-3 data quality aspects.
-The QWGs bring key users, scientists, and project engineers together regularly to consider the results of relevant Mission Performance Framework activities and to provide recommendations to the ESA and EUMETSAT mission management, to ensure the required level of data quality is maintained throughout the mission lifetime and to contribute to improvements to the data quality taking into account their actual operational use.
-The QWGs also deal with matters related to the evolution of requirements and data products (e.g. re-processing campaign recommendations, algorithm evolutions, etc.).
-Three QWGs are foreseen for the data product services as described in Sects.
-2.2 (OLCI), 2.3 (SLSTR) and 2.4

-(SRAL/MWR).
-The QWG are joint entities covering both the S3 marine and land services, although the latter are not further explained in this paper.
-Finally, an additional QWG covering the Precise Orbit Determination aspects is in place covering the orbit determination activities for the Sentinel 1, 2 and 3missions.
+The Sentinel-3 quality working groups (QWGs) are advisory groups which support ESA and EUMETSAT on Sentinel-3 data quality aspects.
+The QWGs bring key users, scientists, and project engineers together regularly to consider the results of relevant Mission Performance Framework activities and to provide recommendations to the ESA and EUMET-SAT mission management, to ensure the required level of data quality is maintained throughout the mission lifetime and to contribute to improvements to the data quality taking into account their actual operational use.
+The QWGs also deal with matters related to the evolution of requirements and data products (e.g. re-processing campaign recommendations, algorithm evolutions).
+Three OWGs are foreseen for the data product services as described in Sect.
+2.2 (OLCI), 2.3 (SLSTR) and 2.4 (SRAL/MWR).
+The OWGs are joint entities covering both the S3 marine and land services, although the latter are not further explained in this paper.
+Finally, an additional QWG covering the precise orbit determination aspects is in place covering the orbit determination activities for the Sentinel 1, 2 and 3 missions.
 The POD QWG is closely linked with SRAL/MWR QWG.